Skip to main content

 • Use smallest range that covers your needs

-• Document what network represents
+• Document what network the range represents

 • Audit periodically (remove if unused)